yubink/taily-cpp/README.md

 * ram: Approximate limit for RAM (for the Berkeley DB).
 Specified in MB.

 Parameter file for Taily run:
 * db: List of shard statistics Dbs in order of the desired shardId.
+First db MUST be the global db generated from buildcorpus.
+Separate paths using ':'.
 * index: An indri index; used for stemming/term processing.
 * n_c: The n paramter for the Taily algorithm.
 Use 400 or so if you're not sure.